caiselvas/language-identification/README.md

 # Language Identification using Character Trigrams

-Language identification is a task in human language processing (HLP, NLP in English).
+Language identification is a task in human language processing (HLP or NLP).
 In this project, the use of trigrams is explored in order to create a model capable of solving this problem.
 Additionally, 3 different smoothing functions have been implemented and tested: Lidstone, Linear Discounting, and Absolute Discounting.

 ## Dataset
 The data used as a training and test corpus comes from *Wortschats Leipzig Corpora*, which contains texts in different languages.
 Specifically, Spanish, Italian, English, French, Dutch, and German have been used.